jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 1. Locate the line of code that is telling the map where to center the view.
 2. Try changing the center location to the center of the US by picking a new coordinate using [http://geojson.io/](http://geojson.io/#map=2/20.0/0.0).
-3. Change the coordinates in your code and run your changes.
+3. Change the coordinates in your code and preview your changes.
 4. Change the zoom level to 10.
-5. Click ‘Run’ to see the changes to your map.
+5. Preview your map in a browser to view your changes.

 <p align="center">